JoshuaDuma/FakeApi/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is used gather mock data for use in development apps.
+This project is used to gather mock data for use in development apps.

 <p align="right">(<a href="#top">back to top</a>)</p>